bolee222/hugo-bolee/content/participate/work-in-progress.md

 - ##### **Material to Submit for Presentation at the Conference**

   All accepted submissions will showcase their Work-in-Progress paper as a short video, which will be shown at the conference as an introductory session for all accepted posters.
-All accepted authors will have to submit a 2 minute madness video that captures the project concept, progress and outcomes.
+All accepted authors will have to submit a 2 minute short presentation video that captures the project concept, progress and outcomes.
 Optionally (but strongly encouraged) supportive materials (digital poster, presentation slides, 5 minute video with more details) can be submitted.

 - ##### **Supporting Materials for Presentation**